matankleiner/Identify-Known-Sites-in-Photo-Album/nbviewer/README.md

 # Links for Jupyter Notebooks

-For some reason github faile to render all the jupyter notebooks in this repo.
+For some reason GitHub failes to render all the jupyter notebooks in this repo.
 In this file there will be links to a nbviewer of all the jupyter notebooks.

 ## Data